A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Implementation

-Figure \ref{fig:concen} (I-IV) shows the evolution of the concentration as well as the grain interface at times, t = 3, 4, 5, 6, respectively.
-These overall dissolution pattern shows a good agreement with the simulations in \cite{molins2020simulation} and \cite{soulaine2017mineral}.
-In Figures \ref{fig-t-15}-\ref{fig-t-45} the solid mineral shape is plotted along with the results in \cite{molins2020simulation} for a more quantitative comparison.
-Due to the non-symmetric concentration field along the x-axis the grain surface evolves in a non-uniform manner.
-The diamond (petal) shape of the solid grain is a results of higher dissolution rate at the upstream (far left) side of the grain, while the downstream (far right) side of the grain is exposed to less reactive acid ions and dissolves with a lower rate and moving much less.
+In Figures~\ref{fig:da_pe_178_600_time}(\subref{fig-t-15})--(\subref{fig-t-45}), the grain shape for $Da = 178$ and $Pe = 600$ (Table~\ref{tab:Da-Pe} Case (V)) is plotted along with the results in \cite{molins2020simulation} for a more quantitative comparison.
+Due to the non-symmetric concentration field along the $x$-axis, the grain surface evolves in a non-uniform manner.
+The diamond (petal) shape of the solid grain is a result of higher dissolution rate at the upstream side (far left) of the grain, while the downstream (far right) side of the grain is exposed to lower acid concentration, dissolves with a lower rate and its boundary moves much less.

-The grain shape for $Da = 178$ and $Pe = 600$ at different time steps is compared to the results from several methods in the benchmark paper by Molin et. al \cite{molins2020simulation} in Figs \ref{fig-t-15}-\ref{fig-t-45}.
 The grain dissolution pattern is close and in good agreements with the benchmark results.
-Our results shows a closer match to the results from Chombo-Crunch.
+Our results show a closer match to the results from Chombo-Crunch.
 This is due to the fact that both methods are based on an Eulerian finite-volume framework.

-To validate the method quantitatively we have considered the evolution of the total surface area (perimeter in 2D) of the calcite grain with time.
-In Figures~\ref{fig:surfaceareabase} and~\ref{fig:surfaceareauniform}, we show simulation results corresponding to two scenarios with ($Da = 178$, $Pe = 600$) and ($Da = 0.178$, $Pe = 6)$.
-The surface evolution for both cases is in agreement with the results presented in \cite{molins2019simulation} where five different numerical algorithms were compared.
+Additionally, we have calculated the evolution of the total surface area (perimeter in 2D) of the calcite grain with time.
+In Figures~\ref{fig:surfacearea_all}(\subref{fig:surfaceareabase}) and~(\subref{fig:surfaceareauniform}), we show simulation results corresponding to two scenarios with $Da = 178$, $Pe = 600$ (Table~\ref{tab:Da-Pe} Case (V)) and $Da = 0.178$, $Pe = 6$ (Table~\ref{tab:Da-Pe} Case (I)).
+The surface evolution for both cases is in agreement with the results presented in \cite{molins2020simulation} where five different numerical algorithms were compared.
+Again, our results and those reported by Combo-Crunch are closer to each other than other methods.
+This is expected because both methods use a finite volume scheme along with level-set to update the geometry.